Abies concolor: Ecology

-White fir is very closely related to grand fir (Abies grandis), with subspecies lowiana being particularly similar to the interior variety of grand fir, A. grandis var. idahoensis, intergrading with it where they meet in the Cascades of Central Oregon.
-White fir occupies a broader range, including dryer and colder sites, being more drought tolerant and having thicker, fire-resistant bark.
+White fir is very closely related to grand fir (Abies grandis), and intergrades with it in central Oregon.
+It is also suggested that all of subspecies lowiana has experienced genetic introgression from grand fir.
+White fir occupies a different niche than grand fir, including dryer and higher elevation sites, being more drought tolerant and having thicker, fire-resistant bark.
 In Mexico, it is replaced by further close relatives, Durango fir (A. durangensis) and Mexican fir (A. mexicana).

 Like grand fir, white fir is more shade tolerant than Douglas fir, but less so than western hemlock and western redcedar.
 White fir is a climax species, which means the forest has reached complex maturity in forest succession in western coniferous forests of the U.S. White fir and yellow pine (ponderosa pine/Jeffrey pine) have co-existed for millennia in old growth forests throughout their range.
 In the presence of logging of large diameter trees and exclusion of cleansing wildfires, young trees have become abundant over the past two centuries.
 White fir had been regarded as a pest in the past by those in the lumber industry, but this opinion has changed.
 White fir is now one of the most important of all commercial softwoods according to the Western Wood Products Association.

 The white fir trait of retaining lower limbs creates an escape route for medium-to-small forest birds (such as spotted owl) from larger flying predators and provides a drip zone around the roots for collecting moisture.
 The retained limbs can become a fuel ladder that allows flames to climb up to the canopy.
 Limbing-up white fir, instead of removing medium to large diameter trees, in areas where the public is more likely to start fires can help keep other trees and specifically giant sequoia from experiencing canopy fire.
 Recent concern for sequoia groves has caused agencies to call for removal of white fir in the Sierra Nevada.
 While sequoia seedlings and young saplings are highly susceptible to mortality or serious injury by fire; mature sequoias are fire adapted with: fire-resistant bark, elevated canopies, self-pruning lower branches, latent buds, and serotinous cones.
 The sequoia ecosystem is incomplete without the mixed pine/fir and oak that make up the mid and understory.
 Giant Sequoia's cones release seeds when the heat of fire triggers them to open while the thick bark protects the inner cambium from fire damage.

-This tree is host to fir mistletoe (Phoradendron pauciflorum), a parasitic plant.
+This tree is host to fir mistletoe (Phoradendron pauciflorum) and fir dwarf mistletoe (Arceuthobium abietinum), two species of parasitic plant.
 It is attacked by many types of insects, such as the fir engraver (Scolytus ventralis).